NipurPatodi/ValidatorDSL/README.md

 # ValidatorDSL

-Simple DSL to do Filter on Spark.
+Simple DSL to do Filter on Spark dataframe by extracting rules from config and using scala Quasiquotes.
-Next Step would be for cleansing Dataframe.